kaiwhata/nodebots_howto/README.md

 # Nodebots 101
 So you've heard about Nodebots and have decided you want to run your own event (or you have had an event thrust upon you), but you don't have the faintest idea where to start.
 Fear not - Nodebots Wgtn is here to help.
 This repo contains a series of non-technical resources for helping you plan, check and run a Nodebots event without worrying that you've forgotten something.
 As we progress we will also try and build this into some form of curriculum too (but baby steps!).

 Comments, edits and criticisms are all welcome.

 ##Pre-event Preparation

 * Get your event listed on [Nodebots.io](http://nodebots.io/).
-* Get RSVPs for your event using Google forms or Eventbrite.
+* Get RSVPs for your event using [Google forms](https://www.google.com/forms/about/) or [Eventbrite](https://www.eventbrite.com).
-* Decide your audience and then your content.
+* Decide your audience (age range) and then your content.
 * Figure out what kit you need.
-* Sort out a venue and a team to help out for the day.
+* Sort out a venue and a team to help out for the day (an open office, hall or school classrooms is ideal. you need enough floor space for an arena).
 * Decide if you are going to provide computers if if attendees are expected to bring their own.
 (N.B. whilst the former is more work for you it allows you to test everything prior to the day.
-If you choose the latter be prepared to spend at least a couple of hours troubleshooting the installation of Node.js, Johnny 5 and possible the Arduino IDE on people's computers.
-You can make this easier in yourself by only offering support for a single type of operating system.)
+If you choose the latter be prepared to spend at least a couple of hours troubleshooting the installation of Node.js, Johnny 5 and possibly the Arduino IDE on people's computers.
+You can make this easier in yourself by only offering support for a single type of operating system and having all necessary install files on a flash drive.)
+* Have an idea when your next event (or another local robotics or programming event) will run.
+You will get asked what attendees can do next.

 ###Venue Checklist
 - [ ] Powerpoints, extension cords, multiboards to power computers.
 - [ ] On-site computers or attendee laptops? - one per kit is ideal.
 - [ ] Is wireless network activity required? - if so have you tested the router with a large number of simultanoues connections?
 How will you communicate the passcode?
 - [ ] Is wireless internet connectivity required? - Do you have sufficient login details for everyone?
 If they're sharing logins have you tested logging in simultanouesly from multiple devices?
+- [ ] How will you lay out/mark out your arena?
+Ducktape is a cheap easy solution.
+- [ ] Do you need a projector or speaker and microphone?

 ###Technology Prerequisites
 - [ ] Node.js installed from [here](https://nodejs.org/en/)